We all know that London has become a massive, sprawling City which seems to extend further from it’s centre with every passing year.

 - Are there planned strikes on railways, tube trains etc. which are likely to mean an increase in traffic on roads which are already congested?

-This list is by no means exhaustive and these are just some of the things we have to consider when working in our incredible capital City.
+This list is by no means exhaustive!
+These are just some of the things we have to consider travelling and working in our incredible capital City.